Petals on the Wind: Plot

-Cathy returns to Foxworth Hall on the eve of the annual Christmas Ball, in a replica of the gown Corrine wore to the Christmas party Cathy and Chris spied on so many years ago.
+Cathy returns to Foxworth Hall on the eve of the annual Christmas Ball, in a replica of the gown Corrine wore to a Christmas party Cathy and Chris spied on many years previously.
 She visits the room where she and her siblings were locked away and sees that it has been untouched since their escape.
 At the stroke of midnight, she appears in the ballroom and exposes the truth to Bart and the party guests.
-Bart takes Cathy and Corrine to the library where Grandmother Olivia is seated.
+Bart takes Cathy and Corrine to the library, where the grandmother is seated.

 At first, Bart believes Cathy is lying, but after hearing Cathy's whole story, he confronts Corrine.
 Corrine breaks down, claiming to be the real victim because her father had known his grandchildren were hidden in his home, and he wanted them to die in captivity.
-Corrine claims she gave the children arsenic to make them sick gradually so she could sneak them out to safety one by one and then tell her parents the children had died in hospital.
-Bart is visibly disgusted.
-Cathy demands to know what happened to Cory's body.
-Corrine says she stashed the body in a ravine, but Cathy accuses her of hiding Cory's body in a small room off the attic that gave off a telltale odor.
+She claims she gave the children arsenic to make them sick gradually so she could sneak them out to safety one by one and then tell her parents the children had died in hospital.
+Corrine says she stashed the body in a ravine, but Cathy accuses her of hiding it in a small room off the attic that gave off a telltale odor.
 Chris bursts into the library, and Corrine perceives him as the ghost of his father, her first husband.
 She suffers a mental breakdown and sets fire to Foxworth Hall.
-Corrine, Chris, and Cathy escape, but Bart and Olivia are trapped and die in the fire.
+Corrine, Chris, and Cathy escape, but Bart and the grandmother are trapped and die in the fire.
 Corrine is committed to a mental institution.

-After Chris drags Cathy from Foxworth Hall he informs her that Henny has had a stroke, and while trying to help her, Paul suffered a massive heart attack.
-Cathy returns to Paul, marries him, and gives birth to Bart Jr. Paul dies when Bart Jr. is still quite young, and on his deathbed encourages Cathy to be with Chris, who has loved her and waited all these years.
+After Chris drags Cathy from Foxworth Hall, he informs her that Henny has had a stroke and, while trying to help her, Paul suffered a massive heart attack.
+Cathy returns to Paul, marries him and gives birth to Bart Jr. Paul dies when Bart Jr. is still quite young, and on his deathbed encourages Cathy to be with Chris, who has loved her and waited for her all these years.
 Realizing that Chris was the right one for her all along and that she still loves him, Cathy agrees.
 They move to California with the two boys and live as the Sheffields.
 Cathy dreads what will happen if their secret is exposed, and the book ends with her stating that she has been having strange thoughts about the attic in their house and has put two twin beds up there.